Matteo907-boop/zyrox/README.md

 -   [Part III: Encrypted Jump Tables](https://peterr.dev/blogs/zyrox/llvm-obfuscator-part-three)
 -   [Part IV: The Finale](https://peterr.dev/blogs/zyrox/llvm-obfuscator-part-four)

+These parts go deeper than this readme, and definitely worth a read if you are interested in the topic.

 # Contacts

 I get this is a complex topic, and this project was mostly for educational purposes, as well as to serve BSD Brawl.